Drift Away

-"Drift Away" is a song by Mentor Williams written in 1970 and originally recorded by John Henry Kurtz on his 1972 album Reunion.
+"Drift Away" is a song written by Mentor Williams in 1970 and originally recorded by British singer and actor Mike Berry on his 1972 album Drift Away.
+A version by John Henry Kurtz was released two months later in November 1972.
 Mentor Williams was a country songwriter, and John Henry Kurtz was an actor and swamp rock singer.
-It was later given to soul singer Dobie Gray for whom it became a surprise international hit and the best known version.
-In 1973 the song became Dobie Gray's biggest hit, peaking at #5 on the Billboard Hot 100 and certified gold by the RIAA.
-It was the final pop hit for Decca Records in the United States.
+It was later given to soul singer Dobie Gray for whom it became a surprise international hit.
+In 1973, the song became Gray's biggest hit, peaking at number five on the US Billboard Hot 100 and receiving a gold certification from the Recording Industry Association of America (RIAA).
+The song has been covered by numerous musicians.

-A new version by Uncle Kracker, with Gray, became a major hit in 2003.